fedlc/keras_zoo_SE/README.md

-# Snapshot Ensembling for semantic segmentation (integration in keras_zoo) - NOT WORKING YET
+# Snapshot Ensembling for semantic segmentation (integration in keras_zoo)
 # ----------------------------------------------------------------------

 # Keras implementation of Classification, Detection and Segmentation Networks